 Your user profile contains customised shortcuts, window layout, default languages and everything else that you’ve defined under General Options.

-To export your profile in Studio 2014, go to File > Setup > Manage User Profiles > Export user settings and follow the wizard to export your settings onto a pendrive or other device.
-(In Studio 2011 go to Tools > Manage User Profiles > Export User Settings).
+To export your user profile, go to File > Setup > Manage User Profiles > Export user settings and follow the wizard to export your settings onto a pendrive or other device.

 Now import your saved user profile in your new computer using the “Change user profile” wizard in the same location.
 You can also import it earlier on when you’re running Studio for the first time.